rywible/wrela6/docs/design/proof-resource-checking-design.md

 ```

 `checkedFunctions` does not duplicate the MIR graph.
 It records acceptance
-certificates for each Proof MIR function: entry state, accepted block-entry
+certificate IDs for each Proof MIR function: entry state, accepted block-entry
 states, exits, terminal/divergence outcomes, and the exported source-call
+summary. `CheckedMirOptimizationEvidence` carries the records and attestations
+later phases need to authenticate those IDs without re-running proof checking.
-summary.
-The executable shape remains `mir`; the proof authority is
+The executable shape remains `mir`; the proof authority is `checkedFunctions`,
-`checkedFunctions`, `summaries`, and `facts`.
+`summaries`, `facts`, and the optimization evidence bundle.

-The checked fact packet is the only optimization authority emitted by this
+The checked fact packet plus `CheckedMirOptimizationEvidence` are the
+optimization authority emitted by this phase.
+The packet carries facts and
-phase:
+scope; the evidence bundle carries certificate records, validation attestation,
+path preservation data, and semantic-inline policy:

 ```ts
 export interface CheckedFactPacket {